 What is it?

 The Asian Animation Summit (AAS) is an annual event designed to showcase Asia's strongest animated projects looking for investors and partners, and to stimulate co-production and co-financing of animation in the region.
-Participants will spend three days attending presentations of new children's TV series concepts (and some film concepts) from Australia, Korea, Malaysia, Singapore and additional Asian regions to be announced.
+Participants will spend three days attending presentations of new children's TV series concepts (and some film concepts) from Australia, Korea, Malaysia and Thailand.
 Presentations will be given by the projects' creators and producers, with assistance from high-profile mentors from the animation industry.
 There will also be plenty of time built into the schedule for meetings and casual networking, making it easy for attendees to follow up immediately on the projects they like most.
 AAS is neither a conference nor a market, but rather an event that aims to facilitate international financing and co-production connections for projects from the region.

 When and where?